 - Tap on Reservations & Port Forwarding

-- From here, you can add a reservation under IPv4 Reservations & Port Forwards or a firewall rule under IPv6 Firewall Rules
+- From here, you can add an IP Reservation under IPv4 Reservations & Port Forwards or a firewall rule under IPv6 Firewall Rules

 - You can now edit the permissions with a specific IP address (IPv4 only), MAC address and open a specific internal/external port.
 You can also select a protocol for both TCP & UDP or either TCP or UDP

-- Hit the back button on the top left to save your selected settings
+- Hit the Save button on the top right of the screen to save this setting.

 Hairpin NAT support